krpovmu/fm4se-java-smt-pc-config/README.md

 - Users provide a budget on the console.
 - The selected components of a configuration are listed by the program, if one exists.

-A video is available from [https://youtu.be/9ptEo4apVcU](https://youtu.be/9ptEo4apVcU).
+A video going through the code is available from [https://youtu.be/Di2HA49KdLw](https://youtu.be/Di2HA49KdLw).

+Make sure to first see the introduction video for using JavaSMT for our purposes [https://youtu.be/9ptEo4apVcU](https://youtu.be/9ptEo4apVcU).